hltcoe/concrete-python/CONTRIBUTING.rst

 7. If you created a new module (file) under ``concrete/util``, please add it to the imports in ``concrete/util/__init__.py``.
-8. Push your changes to a feature branch on Gitlab (e.g., called ``n-issue-abbrev`` where ``n`` is the issue number and ``issue-abbrev`` is a very short abbreviation of the issue title) and ensure that the build passes.
+8. Push your changes to a feature branch on GitLab/GitHub (e.g., called ``n-issue-abbrev`` where ``n`` is the issue number and ``issue-abbrev`` is a very short abbreviation of the issue title) and ensure that the build passes.
 The build is defined in ``.gitlab-ci.yml`` (``.travis.yml`` and ``appveyor.yml`` for public builds); tox is configured in ``tox.ini``.
-The build includes unit tests, integration tests, and style checks; if it fails, please find the error in the build log, fix it, and try again.
+The build includes unit tests, integration tests, and style checks and runs on Python 2.7 and 3.5 across multiple platforms; if it fails, please find the error in the build log, fix it, and try again.
 9. Add a line to ``CHANGELOG`` under the current version-in-progress describing your changes simply and concisely.
 10. If you've made multiple commits, please squash them and ``git push -f`` to the feature branch.
-11. Create a merge request for your feature branch into ``master``, referencing the Gitlab issue.
+11. Create a merge/pull request for your feature branch into ``master``, referencing the GitLab/GitHub issue.

 For maintainers